-1.4 MEDICAL STAFF MEMBERSHIP AND PRIVILEGES
+1.5 MEDICAL STAFF MEMBERSHIP AND PRIVILEGES

-- 1.4.1 Terms and criteria for appointment and membership are detailed in Article 3 of the Bylaws.
+- 1.5.1 Terms and criteria for appointment and membership are detailed in Article 3 of the Bylaws.
 Procedures for application, appointment and review are detailed in Article 4 of the Bylaws.
-VIHA supports consistency and transparency in these processes. - 1.4.2 Procedure to Address Application Requests when No Medical Staff Vacancy Exists - 1.4.2.1 The procedures for application, appointment and review are set out in Article 4 of the Bylaws. - 1.4.2.2 Individuals who submit unsolicited letters of intent to apply for membership on the Medical Staff will be notified in writing that no vacancy exists.
-A copy of each letter will be sent to the appropriate Department or Division Head for information. - 1.4.2.3 An unsolicited letter of intent to apply for membership on the Medical Staff does not constitute an application in accordance with Article 4.1.3 of the Bylaws.

-1.4.3 Appointment to the Medical Staff

-- 1.4.3.1 Appointments to the VIHA Medical Staff are Health-Authority wide. - 1.4.3.2 Privileges define the scope and location of a Practitioner's permit to practice in Facilities and Programs operated by VIHA.
-The Board may grant Privileges for more than one Facility or program after considering the recommendation of HAMAC. - 1.4.3.3 Site-specific Privileges convey no preferential status for Privileges in any other Facility or Program operated by VIHA. - 1.4.3.4 Procedural Privileges are a permit to perform specific operations or procedures in designated Facilities and Programs operated by VIHA.
-Procedural Privileges are: - (i) Assessed using specialty-specific British Columbia Provincial Privileging Dictionaries; and - (ii) Granted by the Board on the recommendation of HAMAC after an affirmative review of the training and competence of the Practitioner, the service needs of VIHA, and the available resources in a specific Facility or Program operated by VIHA. - 1.4.3.5 The Department Head, or delegate, will re-evaluate procedural Privileges during the reappointment cycle to confirm the Practitioner's maintenance of competence, the ongoing service needs of VIHA, and the available resources in a specific Facility or Program operated by VIHA. - 1.4.3.6 Each Practitioner will be assigned to a Primary Department.
+VIHA supports consistency and transparency in these processes. - 1.5.2 Procedure to Address Application Requests when No Medical Staff Vacancy Exists - 1.5.2.1 The procedures for application, appointment and review are set out in Article 4 of the Bylaws. - 1.5.2.2 Unsolicited letters of intent to apply for membership on the Medical Staff where a vacancy does not exist should be forwarded to Medical Affairs expediciously for appropriate review and management. - 1.5.2.3 An unsolicited letter of intent to apply for membership on the Medical Staff does not constitute an application in accordance with Article 4.1.3 of the Bylaws. - 1.5.3 Appointment to the Medical Staff - 1.5.3.1 Appointments to the VIHA Medical Staff are Health-Authority wide. - 1.5.3.2 Privileges define the scope and location of a Practitioner's permit to practice in Facilities and Programs operated by VIHA.
+The Board may grant Privileges for more than one Facility or program after considering the recommendation of HAMAC. - 1.5.3.3 Site-specific Privileges convey no preferential status for Privileges in any other Facility or Program operated by VIHA. - 1.5.3.4 Procedural Privileges are a permit to perform specific operations or procedures in designated Facilities and Programs operated by VIHA.
+Procedural Privileges are: - (i) Assessed using specialty-specific British Columbia Provincial Privileging Dictionaries; and - Granted by the Board on the recommendation of HAMAC after an affirmative review of the training and competence of the Practitioner, the service needs of VIHA, and the available resources in a specific Facility or Program operated by VIHA. - 1.5.3.5 The Department Head, or delegate, will re-evaluate procedural Privileges during the reappointment cycle to confirm the Practitioner's maintenance of competence, the ongoing service needs of VIHA, and the available resources in a specific Facility or Program operated by VIHA. - 1.5.3.6 Each Practitioner will be assigned to a Primary Department.
 HAMAC will consider requests for cross-appointment to other Departments on the advice of the Department Heads involved.
-Cross-appointments will be based on the participant's ability to fulfill membership responsibilities in each Department to which the Practitioner is assigned. - 1.4.3.7 A Provisional, Active or Consulting Staff member may apply for Privileges in another Facility or Program operated by VIHA.
-Additional Privileges may be granted by the Board following review of a recommendation by HAMAC. - 1.4.3.8 The process for specialist recruitment to the Medical Staff is defined in VIHA Policy #3.1.2: Specialist Physician Recruitment.
+Cross-appointments will be based on the participant's ability to fulfill membership responsibilities in each Department to which the Practitioner is assigned. - 1.5.3.7 A Provisional, Active or Consulting Staff member may apply for Privileges in another

+Facility or Program operated by VIHA.
+Additional Privileges may be granted by the Board following review of a recommendation by HAMAC.

+- 1.5.3.8 The process for specialist recruitment to the Medical Staff is defined in VIHA Policy#3.1.2: Specialist Physician Recruitment.
 The appointment of a specialist requires completion of a VIHA Impact Analysis and is governed by Article 3.1.5 of the Bylaws.

-1.4.4 Medical Staff Categories
+- 1.5.4 Medical Staff Categories

-1.4.4.1 Medical Staff categories are identified in Article 6 of the Bylaws.
+- 1.5.4.1 Medical Staff categories are identified in Article 6 of the Bylaws.
 The Rules provide further details about some of these categories.
 The Medical Staff categories are as follows:

 - (i) Provisional staff;

 - (ii) Active staff;

 - (iii) Associate staff;

 - (iv) Consulting staff;

 - (v) Temporary staff;

 - (vi) Locum tenens staff;

 - (vii) Scientific and Research staff; and

 - (viii) Honourary staff.

-1.4.5 Locum Tenens Staff
+1.5.5 Locum Tenens Staff